okkur/syna/exampleSite/content/docs/multilingual/content.md

 information on Hugo's Multilingual mode, please refer to [their documentation](https://gohugo.io/content-management/multilingual/).

 In order to configure two languages, you need to update your main your configuration.
-Here's an example from the official documentation:
+Here's an example, derived from the official documentation:

 ```
 DefaultContentLanguage = "en"

 [languages]
   [languages.en]
+    languageName = "English"
     title = "My blog"
     weight = 1
   [languages.fr]
+    languageName = "Français"
     title = "Mon blogue"
     weight = 2

 [params]
   ...
 ```

+The `languageName` parameter is used as text on the language switcher buttons in the navbar.

 Please note that these parameters are added outside of `params` variable, inside your configuration file (`config.toml`, `config.yaml`, `config.json`).
 This will